Nuitka/Nuitka/Developer_Manual.rst

 Code Generation towards C
 -------------------------

-Currently, Nuitka use C++ as a glorified C, it will tend to use less and less actual C++ patterns.
+Currently, Nuitka uses C++ as a glorified C, it will tend to use less and less actual C++ patterns.
 Nuitka needs to control the order of releases fully, and may have objects becoming illegal references by e.g. in-place operations.